near/docs/docs/hackathon/startup-guide.md

 ### Setup a local environment
 Let's set up your development environment.

-1. First, you want to install the [near shell](../development/near-clitool) in your terminal;
+1. First, you want to install the [NEAR shell](../development/near-clitool) in your terminal;
 2. Now it is time to setup your project.
 Please follow the set-up guidelines on [local development on local testnet](../local-setup/local-dev-testnet).

 ### Get started Coding